Providing Personalized Care to Address Unique Needs of Every Profession

-The Center for Network (CNT) has deep experience in treating professionals and individuals from all walks of life.
-CNT has treated professionals from various fields, including nurses, police officers, teachers and lawyers and also women and kids in college (age 18 and over).
 CNT is a specialist in treating women.
-CNT can provide rapid relief from alcohol withdrawal, anesthetic withdrawal, benzo withdrawal and opiate withdrawal.
+CNT’s Outpatient Detox program is designed to provide rapid relief from alcohol withdrawal, anesthetic withdrawal, benzo withdrawal and opiate withdrawal.
 CNT also obtains health insurance authorization for methadone detox, Suboxone detox, Subutex detox and buprenorphine detox when a patient is ready to come off of maintenance doses.

 CNT believes the key to effective addiction treatment is to integrate stressors specific to each person or profession into alcohol and drug treatment.
-Knowledge of industry-specific stressors enables CNT to customize relapse prevention and coping skills to specifically address stressors unique to every individual or professional.
+Knowledge of industry-specific stressors enables CNT to customize relapse prevention and coping skills to specifically address stressors unique to every individual or profession.
 As you will gather from the articles below, CNT has deep knowledge of, and experience in treating individuals from various professional backgrounds.

 Women Falling Victim to Addiction

 Twenty years ago, addiction studies and research focused almost entirely on men.
 This has now changed dramatically.
 Addiction has been on a steady increase and growing even faster in women than men.
+Once funding requests for addiction centres began to rise for women, investigations began looking more closely at addiction in women.
+While women have […]

 Lawyers and Addiction